3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 TRANSPORTATION: taxi ride acquired via Uber or off the street (28 min, direct, ~¥5,000)

-Using the same fresh quality of fish served in first class flights aboard Japan Airlines, you’ll begin the interactive session by transforming a bowl of plain white rice into sushi rice using a special vinegar concoction.
-From there, your host will have lots of fun bringing out the fish and guiding you step-by-step through the assembly process —from measuring out the correct weight of rice and molding it with your hands, to placing a dab of wasabi in the middle, and finally adding your fish on top with the harmonious chant of “Lasha!” sang in unison with your fellow group of students.
+From there, your host will have lots of fun bringing out the fish and guiding you step-by-step through the assembly process —from measuring out the correct weight of rice and molding it, to placing a dab of wasabi in the middle, and finally adding fish on top with the harmonious chant of “Lasha!” sang in unison by your fellow group of students.

-All of this will occur after you’ve donned a colorful chef’s apron, and the final step will rely on your creative ingenuity to top each delicious morsel however you see fit!
-Edible flowers, gold leaf, miso crumble, and so much more is available for you to decorate your masterfully assembled nigiri plate.
-Once you’re satisfied with how everything is looking, dig into the same sushi you made yourself—for better or for worse, since some sneaky pieces may pack a punch with larger wasabi dabs than originally intended—for lunch alongside a big bowl of udon and a cup of green tea.
+Once you’re satisfied with how everything looks, dig into the sushi you made—for better or for worse, since some sneaky pieces may pack a punch with larger wasabi dabs than intended—for lunch alongside a big bowl of udon and a cup of green tea.

 Fushimi Inari Taisha